2002 Gujarat violence: Naroda Patiya Massacre

 On 29 July 2012, an Indian court convicted thirty people in the Naroda Patiya massacre case for their involvement in the attacks.
-The convicted included former state minister Maya Kodnani and Hindu leader Babu Bajrangi.
+The convicted included former state minister Maya Kodnani and Bajrang Dal activist Babu Bajrangi.
 The court case began in 2009, and over three hundred people (including victims, witnesses, doctors, and journalists) testified before the court.
 For the first time, the verdict acknowledged the role of a politician in inciting Hindu mobs.
 Activists asserted that the verdict would embolden the opponent of Narendra Modi, the then chief minister of Gujarat, in the crucial run-up to state elections later that year, when Modi would be seeking a third term (The BJP and he eventually went on to win the elections).
 Modi refused to apologise and denied that the government had a role in the riots.
 Twenty-nine people were acquitted during the verdict.
 Teesta Setalvad said "For the first time, this judgment actually goes beyond neighborhood perpetrators and goes up to the political conspiracy.
 The fact that convictions have gone that high means the conspiracy charge has been accepted and the political influencing of the mobs has been accepted by the judge.
 This is a huge victory for justice."